-- 1. The local authority shall ensure that inspection type or outcome is always indicated on the completed report following an official control inspection. - 2.
-The local authority shall record additional detail relating to the non compliances identified on inspection reports. - 3.
+- 1. The local authority shall ensure that approval certificates are issued in relation to all approved establishments, to ensure they are included on the national register of approved establishments. - 2.
+The local authority shall ensure that risk assessments are reviewed and amended in light of repeated non compliances or significant non compliances identified during official control inspections or audits. - 3.
+The local authority shall ensure that inspection outcome is always indicated on the completed report following an official control inspection. - 4.
+The local authority shall record detail relating to the close out of non compliances by FBOs, on subsequent inspection reports. - 5.
 Non compliances identified as part of the on-site verification activity should be closed out by the local authority in conjunction with the FBOs concerned.